Chaulukya dynasty: Decline

 Taking advantage of the young age of Bhima II, some provincial governors rebelled against him in order to establish independent states.
 His loyal Vaghela feudatory Arnoraja came to his rescue, and died fighting the rebels.
-Arnoraja's descendants Lavanaprasada and Viradhavala became powerful during Bhima's reign.
+Arnoraja’s descendants Lavanaprasada and Viradhavala became powerful during Bhima’s reign.

-During Bhima's reign, the Hoysala ruler Veera Ballala II seems to have raided the Lata region.
-The Yadava ruler Bhillama V also invaded Gujarat, but was forced to retreat by Bhima's feudatory Kelhanadeva.
-The Shakambhari Chahamana king Prithviraja III also fought with the Chaulukyas, but Bhima's general Jagaddeva managed to conclude a peace treaty with Prithviraja sometime before 1187 CE.
+During Bhima’s reign, the Hoysala ruler Veera Ballala II seems to have raided the Lata region.
+The Yadava ruler Bhillama V also invaded Gujarat, but was forced to retreat by Bhima’s feudatory Kelhanadeva.
+The Shakambhari Chahamana king Prithviraja III also fought with the Chaulukyas, but Bhima’s general Jagaddeva managed to conclude a peace treaty with Prithviraja sometime before 1187 CE.

 By the mid-1190s CE, the Ghurids defeated the Prithviraja and the other major Hindu kings of northern India.
-On 4 February 1197 CE, the Ghurid general Qutb al-Din Aibak invaded Bhima's capital Anahilapataka, and inflicted a massive defeat on the Chaulukyas.
-Bhima's generals Lavanaprasada and Shridhara later forced the Ghurids to retreat, and the capital was back under the Chaulukya rule by 1201 CE.
+On 4 February 1197 CE, the Ghurid general Qutb al-Din Aibak invaded Bhima’s capital Anahilapataka, and inflicted a massive defeat on the Chaulukyas.
+Bhima’s generals Lavanaprasada and Shridhara later forced the Ghurids to retreat, and the capital was back under the Chaulukya rule by 1201 CE.

 Subhatavarman, the Paramara king of Malwa, invaded the Lata region around 1204 CE, taking advantage of the turmoil caused by the Ghurid invasions.
 He probably also sacked the Chaulukya capital Anahilapataka.
 Once again, Lavanaprasada and Shridhara saved the kingdom by forcing Subhatavarman to retreat.
-During 1205-1210 CE, Bhima's relative Jayantasimha (or Jayasimha) usurped the throne.
-In the early 1210s, Subhatavarman's successor Arjunavarman defeated Jayantasimha, and later established a matrimonial alliance with him.
-Bhima managed to regain control of the throne during 1223-1226 CE.
+During 1205–1210 CE, Bhima’s relative Jayantasimha (or Jayasimha) usurped the throne.
+In the early 1210s, Subhatavarman’s successor Arjunavarman defeated Jayantasimha, and later established a matrimonial alliance with him.
+Bhima managed to regain control of the throne during 1223–1226 CE.

-Meanwhile, the Yadavas invaded the southern part of the Chaulukya kingdom, led by Bhillama's successors Jaitugi and Simhana.
+Meanwhile, the Yadavas invaded the southern part of the Chaulukya kingdom, led by Bhillama’s successors Jaitugi and Simhana.
 During these invasions, the Chaulukya feudatories in the northern region of Marwar rebelled.
 Lavanaprasada and Viradhavala warded off the Yadava invasions, and also subdued the rebellions.
 The Guhilas of Medapata (Guhilots of Mewar) also rebelled against Bhima sometime between 1207 and 1227 CE, and declared their independence.

-By the end of Bhima's reign, Lavanaprasada and Viradhavala assumed regal titles such as Maharajadhiraja ("king of great kings") and Maharaja ("great king").
+By the end of Bhima’s reign, Lavanaprasada and Viradhavala assumed regal titles such as ‘’Maharajadhiraja’’ ("king of great kings") and ‘’Maharaja’’ ("great king").
 However, the two continued to nominally acknowledge Bhima (and his successor Tribhuvanapala) as their overlord.
 After Tribhuvanapala, they seized the throne, establishing the Vaghela dynasty.

+Culture

 Architecture

 Māru-Gurjara architecture, or "Chaulukya style", is a style of north Indian temple architecture that originated in Gujarat and Rajasthan from the 11th to 13th centuries, under the Chaulukya dynasty (or Solaṅkī dynasty).
 Although originating as a regional style in Hindu temple architecture, it became especially popular in Jain temples and, mainly under Jain patronage, later spread across India and to diaspora communities around the world.